-32. Termination of this Agreement
+32. Termination of ALL LENDERS’ LENDING OBLIGATIONS

-32.1 If any of the events described in the items below occurs, All Lenders’ Lending Obligations shall cease as a matter of course, and this Agreement shall automatically be terminated with respect to the relationship between All Lenders and the Borrower.
-In this case, the Borrower shall immediately pay all of its debts under this Agreement in accordance with the provisions of Clause 18.
-Until the Borrower completely pays all of its debts under this Agreement, the relevant clauses of this Agreement shall survive in full force and effect, to the extent related to such payment of the debts.
+If any of the events described in the items below occurs, All Lenders’ Lending Obligations will terminate.
+[In this case, the Borrower shall immediately (or, if the event described in Item (i) of this paragraph occurs, on the Due Dates of [the Borrower’s debts relating to the Loan whose expiration date comes after the Commitment Term Expiration Date[* If a Maturity Date is permitted to be set after the Commitment Term Expiration Date.] and ]the Borrower’s debts relating to the Commitment Fee) pay all of its debts under this Agreement in accordance with the provisions of Clause 18.]

-(i) If the Expiration Date expires;
+(i) The Commitment Term Expiration Date expires.

-(ii) If the debts of the Borrower become due and payable pursuant to Clause 22; or
+(ii) Any of the events described in the items in Clause 22.1 occurs, or any of the events described in the items in Clause 22.2 occurs and a notice is provided to the Borrower by the Agent in accordance with Clause 22.2.

-[(iii) any other termination events].
+[(iii) Any other lending obligation termination event occurs.]

-32.2 If the execution and performance of this Agreement and any transactions contemplated under this Agreement become contrary to any Laws and Ordinances binding upon any Lender, the Lender shall consult with the Borrower and all other Lenders through the Agent and take measures to cope with the situation.
-In this case, the Borrower and All Lenders excluding the Lender may not refuse the termination of this Agreement with respect to that Lender without reasonable cause.

 33. General Provisions

 33.1 Confidentiality Obligations

-The Borrower shall raise no objection to the disclosure of information set forth in each item below:
+The Borrower shall raise no objection to the disclosure of information provided for in each item below:

 (i) If the notice of refusal to make an Individual Loan has been given pursuant to the provisions of Clause 8.1, or if any of the events described in the items of Clause 22.1 or 22.2 have occurred, or if the clarification of the intention of the Majority Lenders has been required pursuant to the provisions of Clause 27, the Agent and a Lender may disclose any information with regard to the Borrower or the transaction with the Borrower, which either party has obtained through this Agreement or an agreement other than this Agreement, to the extent reasonably required.

-(ii) Upon the assignment of status pursuant to Clause 29 or the assignment of Lending Obligations pursuant to Clause 30, a Lender may disclose any information with regard to this Agreement to the Assignee (including the Successive Lender set forth in the provisions of Clause 29) or a person considering becoming an Assignee (including an intermediary of such assignment), on the condition that those agree to be bound by the confidentiality obligations.
-The information with regard to this Agreement in this item shall mean any information regarding the Borrower’s credit that has been obtained in connection with this Agreement, any information regarding the contents of this Agreement and other information incidental thereto, and any information regarding the contents of the Lending Obligations to be assigned and other information incidental thereto, and shall not include any information regarding the Borrower’s credit that has been obtained in connection with any agreement other than this Agreement.
+(ii) Upon the assignment of status pursuant to this Agreement or the assignment of Loan Receivables or execution of a guarantee without consignment by the Borrower (including any property guarantee) or a debt assumption with respect to the obligations that the Borrower assumes under this Agreement, a Lender may disclose any information with regard to this Agreement to the Assignee (including the Successive Lender provided for in the provisions of Clause 29), a guarantor, or a person who assumes the obligations or a person who considers acquiring, guaranteeing, or assuming obligations (including an intermediary of such transaction), on the condition that those agree to be bound by the confidentiality obligations.
+The information with regard to this Agreement in this item shall mean any information regarding the Borrower’s credit that has been obtained in connection with this Agreement, any information regarding the contents of this Agreement and other information incidental thereto, and any information regarding the contents of the Loan Receivables subject to the transaction and other information incidental thereto, and shall not include any information regarding the Borrower’s credit that has been obtained in connection with any agreement other than this Agreement.

+(iii) The Lender may disclose information relating to this Agreement, to the extent reasonably necessary, upon an order, direction, request, or the like made pursuant to applicable laws or by administrative agencies, judicial agencies or other relevant authorities in Japan and foreign countries, central banks, or self-regulatory agencies, or to an attorney, judicial scrivener, certified public accountant, accounting firm, tax accountant, rating agency, or any other expert who needs to receive the disclosure of the confidential information in relation to his/her works.
+The Lender may also disclose the information relating to this Agreement to its Parent Company, Subsidiary, and Affiliate to the extent necessary and appropriate for internal control purposes.